NOVEL-IN-PROGRESS

 "How you gonna get there?"
 Severine asked.
 "If, like you say, the old lady don't pay you but scraps off her table."

-"Oh, she pay me," Jane reminded Severine.
-"She just don't know how much."
+"Oh, she pays me," Jane reminded her.
+"But she don't know how much."

 "Where you go to sell these things?"